top of page

 • Find an ally or two among other guests — people you trust to prepare food for your loved one with allergies — and see if they’d be willing to ask the host if they could also contribute an allergy-friendly dish or two to the gathering.
 For example, my sister-in-law’s son grew up with allergies similar to my son's.
 I could always count on her to bring safe dishes that worked for both our boys.

 • Talk openly with your child in advance of the Big Day about the need to bring safe food.
 Find out what special foods your child would like.
 Sushi was always a go-to option for our son, as was anything Chipotle.
-My son has always had allergy-friendly desserts to look forward to that his cousin, Aunt and I make.
+My son has always had allergy-friendly desserts to look forward to that his cousin, Aunt, and I would make.

-(5) Confirm it ALL in writing.
+(5) Confirm everything in writing.

 It’s important to put the information you share verbally in writing, too.
 A follow-up email can reinforce the importance of this information.